Elinor Joseph

-Elinor Joseph (آلينور جوزف, אלינור ג'וזף; born 1991 in Jish, Israel) is an Israeli-Arab soldier who has served with the Caracal Battalion of the Israel Defense Forces since 2010.
-She is the first Arab woman ever to serve in a combat role in the Israeli military.
+Elinor Joseph (آلينور جوزف, אלינור ג'וזף; born 1991 in Jish, Israel) is an Israeli-Arab soldier who has served with the Caracal Battalion of the Israel Defense Forces (IDF) since 2010.
+She became the first Arab woman ever to serve in a combat role in the Israeli military.

 Background

 Joseph was born into a Christian family from the Christian village of Jish (Gush Halav) in northern Israel.
 Her parents are Charbel and Warda Joseph and she has an older sister, Lauren.
 Charbel served in the Israeli Paratroopers Brigade.
 The Joseph family relocated to the Arab neighborhood of Wadi Nisnas in Haifa when Elinor was young.

 Military service

 Enlistment and training

 When Elinor graduated high school, her father encouraged her to enlist in the IDF.
 Though initially opposed to the idea, she gradually cottoned to it and cultivated an ambition to serve as a combat medic.
 However, upon arriving at the recruitment base, she was informed that she had already been ordained to serve as an office clerk.
 Deeply disappointed, Elinor refused to be transported out to a new base, until finally, after several days, a meeting was arranged between her and a colonel from the Northern Command.
 The colonel made Elinor a singular proposal: undergo regular basic training and, on the condition of being selected as an outstanding trainee, go on to attempt the medic's training course.

 Elinor agreed.
 She completed basic training, was the outstanding trainee of her platoon, and subsequently proceeded to the medic's training course.
 In an interview with Gadi Sukenik of Channel 2, Elinor described the course as "one of the most... amazing experiences I ever had."
 At the completion ceremony, on account of her being an outstanding cadet, her commander awarded her her own medic's pin.